YunoHost-Apps/galene_ynh/README.md

 ### Server Statistics page

 Statistics are available under `/opt/yunohost/galene/stats.json`, with a human-readable version at `domain.ltd/stats.html`.
-This is only available to the server administrator.
+This is only available to the server administrator (the admin/password is set in the `config.json` file: `/opt/yunohost/galene/data/config.json`).

 ### How do I record my lecture?